marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 def derive3D(diameters, numbins=10, set_limit=None, fit=False, initial_guess=False):
 ```
 As especified above, the script implements two methods for this, the Saltykov and the two-step method.
 The Saltykov method is suitable to estimate the volume of particular grain size fractions, which is essential to describe the creep behaviour using composite flow laws (e.g. Freeman and Ferguson 1986).
 In contrast, the two-step method is suitable to describe quantitatively the distribution of grain sizes assuming that they follow a lognormal distribution.
-This means that the method only yield consistent results when the population of grain considered are completely recrystallized or when the non-recrystallized grains can be previously discarded using shape descriptors.
+This means that the method only yield consistent results when the population of grains considered are completely recrystallized or when the non-recrystallized grains can be previously discarded using shape descriptors.
 For details see [Lopez-Sanchez and Llana-Fúnez (submitted)]().

 ***Using the Saltykov method***